ntustison/Histograms/Text/results2.md

 there is significant variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance}) which are used to derive the cluster threshold values.
-This directly impacts output measurements such as ventilation defect percentage.
+This directly impacts output measurements such as VDP.
 For the reference sets comprising eight or nine images, we compute the corresponding linear binning segmentation and estimate the volumetric percentage for each cluster.
 Then, for each subject, we computed the min/max range for these values and plotted those results cluster-wise